samarth2015/electoral_bonds_webapp/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'testing'@'%' WITH GRANT OPTION;
 4. Open terminal, and install flask and flask-mysqldb by following command. pip install Flask Flask-MySQLdb
+5. Open the main.py file, on the first line of code write your MYSQL password as string.
-5. Run the main.py file, website will be live on localhost.
+6. Run the main.py file, website will be live on localhost.
-6. Visit the link which appears in the terminal to open the website.
+7. Visit the link which appears in the terminal to open the website.

 ## Screenshot
 ![Screenshot 2024-04-23 114522](https://github.com/samarth2015/electoral_bonds_website/assets/143396640/4df05d30-d67c-4406-bd77-5caf871f187a)